-Find the poisoned wine bottle from 1000 similar wine bottles gifted to you using 10 test strips that change color when a drop of poisoned wine falls on it.
+Find the poisoned wine bottle from 1000 similar wine bottles using 10 test strips that each change color when a drop of poisoned wine falls on it.

 The Poisoned Wine Bottle Riddle

-Assume the 1 hour starts ticking just after you finish putting wine drops onto the strips.
+Assume the 1 hour ticks just after you finish putting wine drops onto the strips.

-Hint: First form the primary condition for successful identification of the poisoned bottle before thinking about the solution.
+Hint: First, form the primary condition for successful identification of the poisoned bottle before you think about the solution.

 Solution to the 1000 Poisoned Wine Bottle Riddle

-Stage 1: Forming the primary condition and strategy for successful identification of poisoned bottle
+Step 1: Form the primary condition and strategy for successful identification of the poisoned bottle

-Primary condition: To test all the 1000 bottles using 10 test strips:
+Primary condition: To test all the 1000 bottles using only 10 test strips:

-• We need to identify only one bottle from the set of strips that changed color receiving wine drops from it.
-No two bottles should produce the same combination of strip results.
+- You need to identify one bottle among 1000 using a set of 10 strips in which only one combination of strips changed color receiving wine drops from it.
+No two bottles should produce the same strip result.

 Form the strategy that would meet the primary condition:

-• Place the strips one after the other and mark position of each as 1 to 10 from right.
+- Place the strips one after the other and mark the positions by 1 to 10 from the right.

-This is the point of reasoning when the position of strips gains focal attention.
+This is the point of reasoning when the position of a strip gets primary importance.

-• The only way to implement this strategy is to form a 10 position unique identifier for a bottle in which the strips in positions receiving drops from it are marked 1 with the rest 0.
+- The only way to implement this strategy is to form a 10-digit unique number for a bottle that will deliver drops to the strips in positions having 1 in the 10-digit unique identifier of a bottle with rest of the digits marked 0 receiving no drops from this bottle.

 From your experience in daily calculations, you already know how numbers are formed.

-For example, you know a randomly chosen number 1234 as a sum of an increasing series of numbers 0, 10, 100, 1000 starting from the right moving toward left, and each multiplied by the digit in a specific position.
+For example, you know a random number 1234 as a sum of an increasing series of numbers 0, 10, 100, 1000 starting from the right, each multiplied by the digit in a specific position:

 Why 10?
 Because any position of the number may have one of the 10 values from 0 to 9.
 Right?
-This is the positional value of a number in this scheme used daily.
+This is the positional base value of a number in this scheme.
+We multiply this base value of 10 with itself a number of times equal to the position minus one.
+This is the decimal number system you use daily.

 But what about the puzzle strips?
 How many values a strip position can take?

-Extend the concept of forming the numbers such as 1234 to this new scheme:
+Extend the concept of forming the numbers such as 1234 to this new scheme with positional base value as 2 instead of 10:

-First step: The bottles 1 to 1000 are marked using this new 10 digit numbering scheme:
+First step: Mark the bottles 1 to 1000 by numbers based on this new 10-digit numbering scheme:

 1: 0000000001 : 000000000 + 1x1